This page provides a set of questions and answers about the ICS core curriculum.

 What is the core curriculum?

-As the diagram illustrates, you must take these six courses prior to taking any other ICS 3xx or 4xx course, since ICS 311 and ICS 314 are now prerequisites to the remaining curriculum.
+Students must take these six courses prior to taking any other ICS 3xx or 4xx course, since ICS 311 and ICS 314.
 In addition, you must complete all four of the 100 and 200 level core courses before taking the 300-level core courses.

 Why did you implement the core curriculum?